Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • Guilt Loop: "I already have so much fabric.
 I shouldn't cut anything wrong."

-The actual problem: Too many options, no guardrails
+The real problem: Too many options, no guardrails

 Most quilters own a lot of fabrics.
 A lot.